 figure tag in our case).

-Lazy Loading images can significantly improve your page performance.
-It allows you to load the images only when the user can actually see them.
+Lazy loading images can significantly improve your page's performance.
+It allows you to load images only when the user can actually see them.

-For those still not convinced if it is worth playing with it I prepared some raw numbers.
+For those still not convinced if it is worth playing with, I prepared some raw numbers.
 Let’s take our simple articles list.
-At the moment I was performing that test it had 11 articles with images (meaning 11 images on the page).
-I don’t think that is a lot of images, you can probably find bigger number in a second by going into any news page.
+At the moment I was performing that test, it had 11 articles with images (meaning 11 images on the page).
+I don’t think that is a lot of images, you can probably find bigger number in a second by going to any news page.

-Now, the same page with only first article visible and lazy-loded images.
+Now, the same page with only the first article visible and lazy-loaded images.

-By just adding this directive to our articles we saved 10 requests and we reduced the page size by 56% and bear in mind this is really simple example.
+By adding this directive to our articles we saved 10 requests and we reduced the page size by 56% - and bear in mind this is a really simple example.

 No more comments, let the numbers speak for themselves.